-The baseline, adverse and favourable scenarios are revised quarterly by STFS to monitor the Bank's risk appetite metrics and credit provision calculations within the framework of IFRS 9 (see part 2.h of the consolidated and financial statements).
+The baseline, adverse, severe and favourable scenarios are revised quarterly to monitor the Bank's risk appetite metrics and credit provision calculations within the framework of IFRS 9 (see note 2.
+IFRS 17 and IFRS 9 first time application impacts to the consolidated financial statements).